kxxt/obsidian-advanced-paste/README.md

 ## Default

 This plugin provides a default transform that is better than Obsidian built-in.
-You can bind `Ctrl+V` to it to replace the Obsidian built-in paste function.
+You can disable it in the plugin settings (You need to restart obsidian to apply the changes).

+It is compatible with the [auto link title plugin](https://github.com/zolrath/obsidian-auto-link-title) but might not be compatible with some other plugins that mess with the clipboard.

+**If you have bind <kbd>Ctrl</kbd>+<kbd>V</kbd> to this command previously, you should unbind it because the underlying mechanism has changed.**

 The default transform will convert html to markdown using [turndown](https://github.com/mixmark-io/turndown) and [turndown-plugin-gfm](https://github.com/mixmark-io/turndown-plugin-gfm).
 Obsidian's built-in paste function also